tgeek77/githelper/readme.md

 ## SSH

-The following scripts are available for servers where your git servers are available remotely and are accessible by ssh.
+The following scripts are available for remove git servers accessible by ssh.

 * `mkrepo.py` will log in to the server with ssh and create the repo in the home directory of the git user.
 * `githelper.py` will log in to the server with ssh and provide a list of all current repos.
 Choose the number of the repo that you want to clone and it will clone it to your current directory.